Are emerging Nordic centres Copenhagen, Oslo, Stockholm and Helsinki (COSH) primed to benefit?

 Space to grow

 The DFLAP group are all successful cities, growing in terms of population and business activity.
 This puts huge strain on increasingly limited land.
 And everyone wants the same pieces of land.
 Around London, the M25 orbital motorway provides a logistics corridor essential for many businesses.
 Land nearby and with good access is highly sought after for all types of business, real estate agency Knight Frank predicts that in the next 5 years computing and information services will be just one of four sectors driving demand for 1.5 million sq ft of additional office space in the region.
-As a result competition for and cost of land in these areas has rocketed, rents for industrial properties rising 20% in some areas, With commercial land selling for up to £5m an acre, London is the most expensive of the DFLAP markets for data centre builds, a fact borne out by global professional services company Turner & Townsend’s Data Centre build Cost Index (DCCI).
+As a result competition for and cost of land in these areas has rocketed, rents for industrial properties rising 20% in some areas, With commercial land selling for up to £5m an acre, London is the most expensive of the DFLAP markets for data center builds, a fact borne out by global professional services company Turner & Townsend’s Data Center build Cost Index (DCCI).

 Political winds shifting

 Both these factors have political aspects.
 Local, regional and national governments all want to attract in-bound investment, and for years data center operators have been courted to choose one location over another.
 However, as availability of power and space decline and as public pressure over sustainability increases, many are having second thoughts.
-Last Summer Amsterdam declared a moratorium over any further data centre deals in the city.
+Last Summer Amsterdam declared a moratorium over any further data center deals in the city.
 Paris was rumoured to be considering similar.
 Operators are still waiting on the recommendations of Amsterdam’s review, and it is unlikely to be the last.
 In crowded, maxxed-out cities, the politics of approving new data center builds just got a whole lot harder.

-With Extinction Rebellion increasingly scrutinising all industries with high power consumption, data centres will surely soon become one of their targets.
+With Extinction Rebellion increasingly scrutinising all industries with high power consumption, data centers will surely soon become one of their targets.
 My view is that unless there is a significant renewable element to any new data center proposal, at planning and zoning levels, we will see a significant squeeze on the data center market.
 Hyperscalers have made some big public commitments to be carbon neutral, but with growth moving at break-neck speed, maintaining this at all sites is challenging.
 The existing DFLAP markets are not blessed with quantities of sustainable energy generation capacity and so have fewer options than emerging challenger markets.